Thought-terminating cliché

-A thought-terminating cliché (also known as a semantic stop-sign, a thought-stopper, bumper sticker logic, or cliché thinking) is a form of loaded language—often passing as folk wisdom—intended to end an argument and patch up cognitive dissonance with a cliché rather than a point.
-Some such clichés are not inherently terminating, and only become so when used to intentionally dismiss, dissent, or justify fallacies.
+A thought-terminating cliché is a form of loaded language – often passing as folk wisdom – intended to end an argument and bypass cognitive dissonance with a cliché rather than a point.
+Some such clichés are not inherently terminating and only become so when used to intentionally dismiss dissent or justify fallacies.

 The term was popularized by Robert Jay Lifton in his 1961 book Thought Reform and the Psychology of Totalism, who referred to the use of the cliché, along with "loading the language", as "the language of non-thought".

 Origin and definitions

 The language of the totalist environment is characterized by the thought-terminating cliché.
 The most far-reaching and complex of human problems are compressed into brief, highly reductive, definitive-sounding phrases, easily memorized, and easily expressed.
 They become the start and finish of any ideological analysis.